ArunHub/Q-A/js.md

 5. Function hosting - when javascript file is getting read, functions which are declared are gets place in lexical environment
 6. Higher order functions - function returning function which can be called later
 7. Lodash throttle - no matter how many times the function called, it is executed only once at given time interval .
 Internally function DoOnce is implemented i guess.
 Contrarly , Debounce will be executed once the user stops typing within given point of time.

+The term debounce comes from electronics.
+When you’re pressing a button, let’s say on your TV remote, the signal travels to the microchip of the remote so quickly that before you manage to release the button, it bounces, and the microchip registers your “click” multiple times. debounce-button

+To mitigate this, once a signal from the button is received, the microchip stops processing signals from the button for a few microseconds while it’s physically impossible for you to press it again.

 #### ECMA 5 Questions ???